Bradenham countryside trail

 National trust village car park

-From the car park head downhill, on the track you drove up, along the edge of the village green.
+From the car park, head gently downhill following the track to the car park along the southern edge of the village green.
 In the summer months, you may encounter a cricket match.
 Please keep an eye out for the ball!
 From this side of the green, you have an opportunity to see the layout of the unspoilt Chiltern village of Bradenham and its flint and brick cottages.

 Bradenham is a scenic village with cottages clustered around a village green with its notorious sloping cricket pitch.
 The village name is Anglo-Saxon and means 'broad enclosure', referring to the fact that the village sits in a broad valley among the surrounding Chiltern Hills.
 In the Domesday Book of 1086, the village was recorded as ‘Bradeham’.
 The majority of cottages are 18th century, and the area around the green has been designated a conservation area, with 18 listed buildings.
 The entire village of Bradenham is now in the care of the National Trust.

 At the end of the village green, bear right towards a large boulder in the green.
 This is an example of a large sarsen stone.

 The valley sides and bottoms around Bradenham are littered with sarsen stones, many of which have been moved off neighbouring farmland to allow the unimpeded use of machinery.
 This specimen at Bradenham is particularly large and was relocated here from a neighbouring field in 2000 to mark the new millennium.
 The sarsens represent an ancient river deposit and they are made of a very tough material called silcrete.
 This formed in a semiarid climate around 20 million years ago, when Britain had a much warmer climate.
 None of the sarsens are in the place they were originally formed, although they have probably not moved far.